Chris Strait: Career

+Strait is also a US presidential historian.
+He released two books in 2022: "Presidentially Speaking", a comedic take on all 45 US Presidents, and "Strait Democracy", which is a proposed new constitution.
+In 2024, he released “Fast Food: Slow Digestion” a humorous review of fast food chains.

 Boxing

-Strait has worked as a live commentator and ring announcer for professional boxing shows, most notably on CBSSports.com, VYRE, UFC Fightpass, and FITETV.com.
+Strait has worked as a live commentator and ring announcer for professional boxing shows, most notably on CBS Sports Network, VYRE, UFC Fight Pass, and Triller TV when it was FITE TV.
 He has been a freelance boxing writer, blogger, and vlogger since 2000.
 He has written for cyberboxingzone.com, boxingcentral.com, boxingtalk.com, ropeadoperadio.com, and Boxing Digest magazine.
 He was the head boxing writer for convictedartist.com and Punch Drunk Sports, and has also hosted several of his own boxing podcasts.

-Strait also competed as a boxer, fighting in many underground matches.
-He also won a USA Boxing sanctioned Los Angeles area tournament in the Super Heavyweight (over 201 lbs) division in 2001.
+Strait also competed as a boxer, fighting in over 100 underground matches, between the ages of 9 and 17.
+He also won an official USA Boxing-sanctioned Los Angeles area tournament in the Super Heavyweight (over 201 lbs) elite division in 2001.
 Extremely nearsighted, he was unable to obtain a professional license.
+He returned sporadically over the years, fighting in “masters” and “point boxing” tournaments.